jiw/WatermarkYourID/FAQ_en.md

 ## 9. What should I do if I encounter a problem?
 You can find our contact information in the **"About"** or **"Settings"** section of the app.
 Feel free to send us feedback or suggestions.

+You can also send your request to following email, we'll get back to you soon: lavish20210717#gmail.com